pranavchavda/diu/content/_global/footer.md

 +++

 #### An 11Destinations Enterprise
-StayinDiu.com is property of 11 Destinations, Hotel Marketing co operating from Mumbai.
+StayinDiu.com is property of 11 Destinations, Hotel Marketing company operating from Mumbai.
 Call us on 9869779922 or 7016528702: and Contact Ashok Chavda, Sales Division.